top of page

 natalya z.

 Volodymyr and his wife Natalya are educators at a beloved school in Hostomel.
 He's the principal; she's the math teacher.
-Immediately after Russia's full-scale invasion of Ukraine, their school was attacked by Russian troops, then occupied for more than a month.
+Immediately after Russia's full-scale invasion of Ukraine, their school was attacked by Russian troops, then occupied for a month.
 Armed soldiers held dozens of Ukrainian teachers and children captive in the school's basement for weeks.
-After the soldiers left, much of the school required reconstruction to welcome back hundreds of students.
-In this episode, they talk about rebuilding their school, a peach tree, and why they go to art exhibits.
+After the troops left, much of the school required reconstruction to welcome back hundreds of students.
+In this episode, they talk about rebuilding their school, a peach tree and why they go to art exhibits.

 20240529_134549_edited.png